Programs

 Children's personal and social development is enhanced through the building of relationships within the classroom community.
 Teachers and children interact through conversation, free-choice of activities, and daily class meetings in which children participate in the progression of the class study.
 Children are encouraged to explore and discover within their immediate world, and teachers act as recorders of their ideas and experiences.
 Children are expected to learn to follow classroom rules and routines, and are given the needed assistance in developing positive conflict resolution skills.

-When a child walks into a classroom at the CYC, a language-rich environment will surround him or her.
-Book areas are an integral part of every classroom, where a child is able to spend quiet time looking at books on his own or within a group.
-Books are also integrated into other areas of the curriculum, with non-fiction picture books available at the science table or books about shapes displayed above the math center.
-Through exposure to different types of children's literature, the teachers encourage a deep appreciation of reading.
-Children will see the teachers writing down their ideas during meetings and work with language experience charts, thus being exposed to language and literature within a meaningful context.
-Teachers become aware of individual children's stages, and in turn provide the appropriate materials and experiences to build upon every child's development.
+When children walk into a classroom at the CYC, they are surrounded by a language-rich environment.
+Book areas are integral to every classroom, where children are able to spend quiet time looking at books on their own or within a group.
+Books are integrated into all areas of the curriculum, with non-fiction picture books available at the science table or books about shapes displayed at the math center.
+Through exposure to different types of children's literature, teachers encourage a deep appreciation of reading.
+Children see teachers writing down their ideas in the classroom and are thus exposed to language and literature in a meaningful way.
+Teachers become aware of each child's individual development, and provide appropriate materials and experiences to support each child's growth.

 Building skills through experience also applies to scientific thinking.
 Given magnifying glasses, children can explore their class gardens, the class pet, or a leaf collected on the playground.
-Many study topics provide scientific experiences for observations, such as "Gardening" or "Insects."
-Teachers assist the children by asking scaffolding questions and encourage them to become scientific thinkers who ask questions and research answers.
+Many study topics provide scientific experiences for observations, such as "gardening" or "insects."
+Teachers assist the children by asking scaffolding questions and encouraging them to become scientific thinkers who ask questions and research answers.

 Art experiences include drawing, easel painting, collage and clay.
 Daily exposure to these materials allows children to continue to build their skills throughout their years at the CYC.
 Children are given the opportunity to express themselves freely through these media and are encouraged to share their work with others.
 Throughout the week, classes participate in group music and movement activities, such as fingerplays, singing, or creative movement activities based on familiar stories.